A Japanase Craftsman applying paint to matcha bowls

 What is the best width for a matcha bowl?

-The ideal width is between 4.5 to 5.5 inches, which allows for proper whisking and heat retention without splashing.
+The ideal width is between 4.5 and 5.5 inches, which allows for proper whisking and heat retention without splashing.

 Does the size of a matcha bowl affect flavor?